1-800-thewolf/FF1PSP-Archipelago/README.md

 Thanks to the Archipelago community for the tooling, documentation, and patience, and to the PPSSPP team for a debugger good enough to build a randomizer on top of.

-Thanks to the playtesters who ran broken builds, filed real bug reports, and sent me their debug bundles instead of "it crashed."
+Thanks to the playtesters who ran broken builds so you don't have to.

 ### AI Disclosure

-"Big chunk of this project built with help from Claude.
+"Big chunk of this project built with help from AI.
 Helped with: PSP reverse engineering, MIPS hooks and ISO patching, the AP client, apworld code, and a lot of bug hunts."

 Not copy-paste.
 Every feature designed by me first, implemented iteratively, then played and re-tested in the actual game until it worked right.
 Plenty of these took days, live debugger sessions, and multiple rewrites to actually fix, and several were reported by the testers credited above.
 AI wrote some code, I own the design, review, and final call on what ships.
 Bugs still mine to fix.